swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-8-serve-the-model-with-mlem/index.md

 ---
-title: "Step 8: Serve the model with MLEM"
+title: "Chapter 8: Serve the model with MLEM"
 ---

 # {% $markdoc.frontmatter.title %}